-It's official!
-We're going to be sharing a new millionaire's shortbread flavor here each month!
-You may have already seen last month's banoffee millionaires shortbread.
-This month's recipe is an absolute cracker of a flavor, raspberry salted caramel millionaires shortbread.
+This millionaire shortbread recipe is an absolute cracker of a flavor, raspberry salted caramel millionaires shortbread.
 It's the berry version of my banoffee millionaires shortbread.
 With layers of gluten-free shortbread, juicy raspberry jelly, salted caramel, and luscious chocolate.

 This may be an unpopular opinion but I've always been more of a lover of salted caramel and jelly than a peanut butter jelly fan.
 That being said, if you do want to keep creating that PBJ flavor in this recipe you can easily do so by swapping out the cashew butter in the caramel layer for peanut butter.